jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: S.H.I.E.L.D. vs. Hydra
 Hydra has four different Cosmic Cubes under their control.
 However, each one has a different Super Power using a different Power Symbol.

+# Cosmo (MC)
+Set: Galactic Guardians
+**All Bark, No Flight**
+With **All Bark, No Flight** each power lost grants 1 XP.
+So if a character loses three powers, Cosmo gains 3 XP. **Note:** (Flight) and (Range) are both keyword powers.
+A character must lose a power and remain face up in order for Cosmo to gain an XP.
+Losing powers because a character turned face down doesn't count.

 # Cyclops (MC)
 Set: The Utopia Battles
 You will draw two cards with **They’ll Follow Him** if you have one Supporting Character that is both (Brotherhood) and (X-Men).
 Similarly, a multi-affiliation character can satisfy more than one of the requirements of **The Squad I’ve Put Together** and **Trust the Plan**.